ansible-collections/community.postgresql/README.md

 The content of this collection are made by [people](CONTRIBUTORS) like you.

-Every contribution is very welcomed!
+All types of contributions are very welcome.

 You don't know how to start?
 Refer to our [contribution guide](CONTRIBUTING.md)!